w3c/patwg/meetings/2024/12/19-telecom.md

 # December 2024 Virtual Meeting

-The Private Advertising Technology Working Group's meeting will be meeting one days for 3 hours.
+The Private Advertising Technology Working Group's meeting will be meeting one day for 3 hours.

 NOTE: Day 1 of the meeting is going to be the PATCG meeting; see [PATCG Meeting](https://github.com/patcg/meetings/blob/main/2024/12/17-telecon/README.md).